Traveling so easy a Gingerbread can do it!

 Shoulders and knees must be covered to enter temples.

-I wore a plain t-shirt and packed a sarong in my day bag.
-When we arrived at a temple, I wrapped the sarong over my shorts.
-With the Bangkok heat, I didn’t want to commit to wearing a long skirt or pants all day.
+Stephanie wore a plain t-shirt and packed a sarong in my day bag.
+When we arrived at a temple, she wrapped the sarong over her shorts.
+With the Bangkok heat, she didn’t want to commit to wearing a long skirt or pants all day.

 Wats are maintained by Buddhist monks.

 Monks eat 2 meals a day: breakfast and lunch.
 Early each morning monks can be seen collecting their offerings in exchange for blessings.
 Monks are not allowed to purchase their own food.
 Most temples have care baskets for the monks visitors can purchase as a thank you for maintaining the wat.
 Baskets vary from food items to toiletries.
 All monetary donations collected are used for maintenance.